 Is Measuring Laser Beam Quality Harmful?

 No, measuring laser beam quality is not harmful so long as standard precautions are taken.
-The most crucial is the wearing of Personal Protective Equipment (PPE), particularly laser safety goggles.
+The most crucial is wearing Personal Protective Equipment (PPE), particularly laser safety goggles.
 These goggles should be rated to block the wavelength of the laser being measured.
-There is the risk of eye exposure to laser energy if the proper laser alignment is not complete, or if the M2 measuring equipment is used incorrectly.
+There is the risk of eye exposure to laser energy if the proper laser alignment is incomplete or the M2 measuring equipment is misused.

 Is a Laser Beam the Same as a Gaussian Beam?